palamsaiteja333/Toxicity-Prediction-Challenge/README.md

 ```

 ### Step 2:
-To generate the "Submission.csv" file, you must run all cells from **Section-1 to Section-7** within the Jupyter Notebook file.
-Running cells from these sections will ensure that all necessary computations and processes are executed, resulting in the desired output.
+Open **Toxicity-Prediction.ipynb** file with Jupyter Notebook and run all cells from **Section-1 to Section-7** to generate the "Submission.csv" file.
+Running all the cells from these sections will ensure that all necessary computations and processes are executed, resulting in the desired output.